omnetpp/omnetpp.org/download/models-and-tools.md

 {% include download-list.html %}

+Note:
+  - **Not found what you were looking for?** Help us keep this catalog useful and up to date by letting us know about missing items.
+  - **Spotted a mistake?** Let us know so we can correct it.
+  - **Are you a model or framework author?** Review the entry on your model/framework, and we'll be happy to replace it with your improved version.

-**Submitting.** You can submit new entries and corrections by sending a pull request against our download database on [GitHub](https://github.com/omnetpp/omnetpp.org/tree/master/download-items).
-If pull requests are not your thing, emails will also be accepted.
+You can send changes by submitting a **pull request** against our download database on [GitHub](https://github.com/omnetpp/omnetpp.org/tree/master/download-items).
+If pull requests are not your thing, emails are also accepted.